zowe/sample-spring-boot-api-service/docs/deploy-scripts.md

 # Native Code Deployment Scripts

+These scripts are experimental and will be improved a lot in future.

 1. `npm install`
 2. Create a `deploy/config/local.ts`
 3. Create a z/OSMF profile with zowe CLI